Llannelongue/pgs-covid19/docs/_pages/6d9045bc10baa17648d2959ae285c22339a8344d/index.md

 ---
 # Welcome
 ---
-You can explore and download polygenic scores (PGSs) for a wide range of molecular and cellular traits in human whole blood, including proteins, metabolites and blood cell traits.
+You can explore and download genetic scores for a wide range of biomolecular traits in human whole blood, including gene expressions, proteins, metabolites.

-These PGSs were trained on the [INTERVAL cohort](https://www.intervalstudy.org.uk/) using the [Bayesian Ridge method](https://scikit-learn.org/stable/auto_examples/linear_model/plot_bayesian_ridge.html), and externally validated in other cohorts.
+The genetic scores were trained on the [INTERVAL cohort](https://www.intervalstudy.org.uk/) using the [Bayesian Ridge method](https://scikit-learn.org/stable/auto_examples/linear_model/plot_bayesian_ridge.html), and externally validated in other cohorts.
 Detailed methods and validation steps can be found in our [manuscripts](https://www.biorxiv.org/content/10.1101/2020.02.17.952788v1).
 <br/>
 <br/>

-# PGS resources
+# Genetic Score resources
 ---

 {% include feature_row id="feature_row_pgs" %}
 <br/>

-# Applications of the PGS Atlas
+# Applications of Omics Genetic Scores in the Atlas
 ---
 {% include feature_row id="feature_phenotype" type="left" %}
 <br/>